 Event and activity ideas for local authorities can also be found in The Inter Faith Week Toolkit

 The Week is also a time for encouraging dialogue between those of religious and non-religious beliefs.
 It is a great tool for reflecting and strengthening the integration of your local community.

-Last year an increasing number of local authorities chose to support in ways such as: organising civic receptions for faith leaders; holding events with an equality and diversity focus; taking part in events of local inter faith bodies or faith communities; publicising or supporting inter faith activities in their area; and supporting the wide range of activities that are taking place in schools.
+Increasing numbers of local authorities are choosing to support in ways such as: organising civic receptions for faith leaders; holding events with an equality and diversity focus; taking part in events of local inter faith bodies or faith communities; publicising or supporting inter faith activities in their area; and supporting the wide range of activities that are taking place in schools.

 How Local Authorities have chosen to mark the Week